-- A. Vacation privileges are available to full-time and regular part-time employees subject to the following conditions.
-Each full-time employee shall earn vacation with pay on the following basis: Vacation pay will accrue at the rate of 1 day per month employed for the first 3 years; 1 1⁄2 days per month worked after 3 years; 1 1⁄2 days per month worked after 10 years; and 1 3⁄4 day per month worked after 15 years.
-Earned vacation benefits will be based on normal day's hours. - B. Vacations will be scheduled at such time or times as shall be mutually agreeable to the employees and their supervisors.
-Due consideration will be given to an employee's seniority in regard to scheduling vacations. - C. Vacation time will be allowed to accumulate to a maximum of 152 hours and will be paid to employees retiring, resigning voluntarily, or through other means of separation. - D. Vacation time will not be approved for periods of more than two weeks, except in an emergency situation not of the employee's making.
-All exceptions must be approved by the Town Manager.
+Vacation privileges are available to full-time and regular part-time employees subject to the following conditions:

-- E. Vacation leave shall accrue from the date of hire; however, employees shall not use vacation benefits until they have completed their first 6 months of employment. - F. Employees may receive their vacation pay prior to the start of their vacation, but must advise the town Treasurer, in writing, at least ten (10) days in advance. - G. Employees may not borrow or use vacation in excess of their accrual at the start of the vacation period. - H. If an employee resigns voluntarily with less than two weeks' written notice to the Town, he or she will be regarded as not leaving in good standing and all accrued vacation leave will be forfeited as a result of the failure to give notice.
-If there are extenuating circumstances for the resignation without notice or by mutual agreement, the forfeiture may be waived at the discretion of the Town.
+- A. Each full-time employee shall be allotted vacation with pay on January 1st each year of employment based on the employee's regularly scheduled hours per week: - 1.
+Date Initially Hired 2 weeks prorated by month - 2.
+First January 2 weeks - 3.
+After 2 years 3 weeks - 4.
+After 5 years 4 weeks - 5.
+After 15 years 5 weeks - B. Vacation leave shall be allotted from the date of hire; however, employees shall not use vacation benefits until they have completed their first 6 months of employment, unless negotiated during the hiring process. - C. Each regular part-time employee shall be allotted vacation with pay on the same basis as full-time employees above with the hours prorated to their regular schedule. - D. Vacations will be scheduled at such time or times as shall be mutually agreeable to the employees and their supervisors.
+Due consideration will be given to an employee's seniority in regard to scheduling vacations. - E. Vacation time will be paid to employees upon retiring, resigning voluntarily and leaving in good standing, or through other means of separation in good standing, or to a beneficiary or estate upon death. - F. Vacation time will not be approved for periods of more than two weeks, except with approval by the Town Manager. - G. Employees may receive their vacation pay prior to the start of their vacation, but must advise the town Treasurer, in writing, at least ten (10) days in advance. - H. Employees may not borrow or use vacation in excess of their accrual at the start of the vacation period. - If an employee resigns voluntarily with less than two weeks' written notice to the Town, he or she will be regarded as not leaving in good standing and all accrued vacation leave will be forfeited as a result of the failure to give notice.
+If there are extenuating circumstances for the resignation without notice or by mutual agreement, the forfeiture may be waived at the discretion of the Town. - J. An employee may cash out a maximum of 40 hours of vacation time annually with an approved written request which can be in the form of an email and signed by the Town Manager, submitted by November 15 each year.